Release Date: 11/20/2007

 Also Available On

 Where should I begin?
 Well, let’s start with the story.
 You play (Put the first name here) Shepard who is a US Navy Alliance officer and tries to work his/her rank up the galactic ladder.
 A Turian, named Saren, tries to unleash a supposed extinct alien race that’s older than time itself.
 Can you stop him in time while uncovering the past?
 With that out of the way let’s start with the presentation.
-Mass Effect has some of the best graphics, sound, voice acting, and production values than any game I’ve ever seen next to Gears of War (courtesy of Microsoft’s bank account).
+Mass Effect has some of the best graphics, sound, voice acting, and production values of any game I’ve ever seen next to Gears of War (courtesy of Microsoft’s bank account).
 The game is packed with tons of extremely detailed textures and models, remarkable never before seen character animations and BioWare’s next-gen dialog engine.

 You travel around by using the Mass Effect relay system which can shoot you throughout the galaxy.
-You can travel to worlds to collect different types of resources, complete side mission and more.
+You can travel to worlds to collect different types of resources, complete side missions, and more.
 Now while all this is wonderful the game does have some major issues.
 The frame rate can never keep up.
-It’s always skipping and chugging and there’s constant texture pop-up as well.
+It’s always skipping and chugging and there’s a constant texture pop-up as well.
 There are also random load times every so often.
 The game is also very short for BioWare standards ending in about 15-20 hours and with all side missions (about a dozen) maybe 25-30.
 While there is no co-op or online play the game is still fun and is very cinematic and is a wonderful masterpiece.